Anna-Lena Friedsam: 2016-2018: Grand Slam fourth round, top 50 debut, extended hiatus due to surgery

-2020: Second WTA final
+2020: Second career final

 At the 2020 Lyon Open, she reached the final but lost to Sofia Kenin.
-On her way to the final she defeated two former top-10 players, Kristina Mladenovic and Daria Kasatkina, respectively.
+On her way to the final, she defeated two former top-10 players, Kristina Mladenovic and Daria Kasatkina, respectively.

 2022: Two 125k finals

-After slipping down the rankings following the Covid break in 2020, Friedsam bounced back in the second half of 2022, reaching the semifinal at Portoroz, beating 2020 US Open champion Emma Raducanu alongside.
-She finished the year with two WTA 125k finals at Midland and Angers, losing to Catherine McNally and Alycia Parks respectively.
+After slipping down the rankings following the Covid break in 2020, Friedsam bounced back in the second half of 2022, reaching the semifinals at Portoroz, where her run was ended by eventual champion Kateřina Siniaková.

+She finished the year with two WTA 125 finals at Midland and Angers, losing to Caty McNally and Alycia Parks, respectively.